jacob-meacham/jacob-meacham.github.io/_posts/2023-07-08-pointy-and-flat-cultures.md

 Pick where your culture should be pointy carefully, and maintain it well.
 Be flat everywhere else.
 This is broadly similar to Charity Major’s great essay on [choosing boring culture](https://charity.wtf/2023/05/01/choose-boring-technology-culture/).
 My addition is that you should spend your cultural innovation tokens on the correct steep cultural gradients, rather than just having a differently flat culture.

-_Thanks to Adam Ingram-Gobles, Casey Childers, Neil Kimmett, and Paul Twohey for their feedback_
+_Thanks to Adam Ingram-Goble, Casey Childers, Neil Kimmett, and Paul Twohey for their feedback_